Knowinnovation/resources/_guides/_ideas_lab/index.md

 ---
 ## Welcome to the Ideas Lab Guide

-This guide is designed to provide you with much of the information you need to run an Ideas Lab - including the [History of Knowinnovation Workshops](ideas_lab_guides/History of Knowinnovation Workshops), [Articles From Previous Workshops](ideas_lab_guides/Articles From Previous Workshops), and [NSF-funded Ideas Lab policies](https://www.nsf.gov/pubs/policydocs/pappguide/nsf16001/nsf16_1.pdf#page#54).
+This guide is designed to provide you with much of the information you need to run an Ideas Lab - including the [History of Knowinnovation Workshops](ideas_lab/History of Knowinnovation Workshops), [Articles From Previous Workshops](ideas_lab/Articles From Previous Workshops), and [NSF-funded Ideas Lab policies](https://www.nsf.gov/pubs/policydocs/pappguide/nsf16001/nsf16_1.pdf#page#54).

 We have organized the resources into "pathways".
 Each pathway is designed to meet the needs of a particular role in the event.
 If you are not sure about your role, it is probably best to start with the Organizing Committee pathway.

 <ul>
-{%- for each in site.ideas_lab_guides -%}
+{%- for each in site.ideas_lab -%}

 {% for item in each.includeIn %}